Ghost-chu/SafeAssertion/README.md

 # SafeAssertion
 > To ensure the safety of your plugins ✔

-Simply hook into this framework to ensures your plugin is safe (for Bukkit API).
+Simply hook into this framework to ensure your plugin is safe (for Bukkit API).

 ## Usage
 ```java